slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	- Other Extensions
 		All other extensions must use a corresponding template if there is one, e.g., ***ybackoffice*** for backoffice extensions.
 Otherwise, all other extensions must use the **yempty** template

 - A base package for an extension is also required when  generating an extension.
-Refere to the **Packaging** section for guidelines.
+The name oRefere to the **Packaging** section for guidelines.

 ### Packaging
-In the **Initial considerations**, guidance for the project base package was provi
+In the **Initial considerations**, guidance for the project base package was provided.

+Additionally, package are required for grouping relates source code in extensions.
+When generating an extension, an extension base package is required.

 ### Data Model